gedaly/AWG-ClientPlugin/README.md

-AwesomeWebGuyClientPlugin
+AWG-Client Plugin
 =========================

-Plugin for clients adding branding and links
+WordPress Plugin for clients adding branding and links